MysteryMan21333/Imperium-of-Man/code/modules/reagents/chemistry/readme.md

 			This proc check all recipes and, on a match, uses them.
 			It will also call the recipe's on_reaction proc (for explosions or w/e).
 			Currently, this proc is automatically called by trans_to.
-			- Modified from the original to preserve reagent data across reactions (originally for xenoarchaeology)
+			- Modified from the original to preserve reagent data across reactions (originally for tyranidarchaeology)

 		isolate_reagent(reagent)
 			Pass it a reagent id and it will remove all reagents but that one.